VegasHC/Vegashealthcare.com/content/collections/education/assisted-living.md

             text: Cost-Effective
           -
             type: text
-            text: ': Assisted living can be more cost-effective than other types of long-term care, such as nursing homes.'
+            text: ': Compared to other long-term care options, assisted living in Las Vegas can be more affordable.'
       -
         type: paragraph
         content: